nikhil-01a/515FinalProject/README.md

 I usually use the pomodoro technique to estimate the amount of time I spend working on something.
 My each pomodoro is 20 minutes.
 I would say collectively and approximately I have completed 30 pomodoros of 20 minutes on this assignment.
 Which is equivalent of 10 hours approx collectively.

 ## A description of how you tested your code
-1. Created a test harness:
+1. Created a test harness **test.py**:
-   - In the main function: using glob to find the '.in' files in 'test' directory and passed them through the custom 'run_test()' for **STDIN** first and then for **ARGS**.
+   - In the main function: I'm using glob to find the '.in' files in 'test' directory and passed them through the custom 'run_test()' for **STDIN** first and then for **ARGS**.
-   - I have created a custome results dictionary to store the overall results.
+   - I have created a custom results dictionary to store the overall results.
 The **results** dictonary keeps a count of 4 things and increments the values inside it accordingly for every test:
    - 1. 'OK' : If the test ran successfuly.
      2. 'TestResult.NonZeroExit' : If the test failed and exited with a sys code other than '0'.
      3. 'TestResult.OutputMismatch' : If there were no functional errors but the output got is not same as the output expected.